High-order adaptive discontinuous finite elements for the shallow water equations with sub-grid irregular bathymetry: Model equations

 endowed with suitable initial and boundary conditions.
+Here $\Omega $ is a two-dimensional spatial domain, $T$ is the final time, $g = \SI{9.81}{\meter\per\second\squared}$ is the gravitational acceleration, $\zeta$ denotes the free-surface elevation and $z_{b}$ denotes the bathymetry depth, both computed with respect to a fixed reference height, so that $h = \zeta + z_{b}$ is the total water depth.
+The quantities $c_{k}, k=1,\dots,M$ represent concentration of passive tracers or, in presence of reaction rates $\phi_{k}$, the concentrations of chemical or biological species.
+Notice that no assumption is made on the regularity of the bathymetry $z_{b}$, that can have jumps even inside the elements of the mesh.

+In presence of wetting or drying in certain regions of the domain, the relationship between the water depth and the free-surface is nonlinear.
+More specifically, it reads

-Here $T$ is the final time, $\zeta$ denotes the free-surface elevation, whereas $z_{b}$ denotes the bathymetry depth, both computed with respect to a fixed reference height, so that $h = \zeta + z_{b}$ is the total fluid depth.
-We denote by $\mathbf{q} = (hu, hv)^{\top}$ the mass flux or discharge per unit area, while $\vel = (u, v)^{\top} = \mathbf{q}/h$ denotes the vector of vertically averaged velocities and $\gamma$ denotes a non-negative friction coefficient, which will depend on the absolute value of the discharge $q = |\mathbf{q}|$ and on the fluid depth $h$.
+We denote by $\disc = (hu, hv)^{\top}$ the mass flux or discharge per unit area, while $\vel = (u, v)^{\top} = \disc/h$ denotes the vector of vertically averaged velocities, which in our formulation are diagnostic variables.
+The coefficient $\gamma$ denotes a non-negative friction coefficient, which will depend on the absolute value of the discharge $q = \left|\disc\right|$ and on the water depth $h$.
 More specifically, we will consider the friction model

-where $n$ denotes the so-called Manning friction coefficient.
-The quantities $c_{k}, k=1,\dots,M$ represent the concentrations of $M$ chemical or biological species with reaction rates $\phi_{k}$, whose motion is determined by that of the fluid.
-Finally, $g = \SI{9.81}{\meter\per\second\squared}$ is the gravitational acceleration.
-Notice that no assumption is made on the regularity of the bathymetry $z_{b}$ that can be discontinuous.

-Similarly to the formulation considered in \cite{casulli:2009}, system \eqref{eq:shw} has two main differences with respect to well-balanced \cite{guermond:2025, ricchiuto:2009, vazquez:1999} or pre-balanced formulations \cite{kurganov:2002, rogers:2001}.
-A first main difference is the use of the free-surface elevation $\zeta $ as prognostic variable.
-As already remarked, in subcritical regimes, $\zeta$ is a smooth variable and thus suited for a finite element representation.
-A second key difference with respect to other standard formulations is that system \eqref{eq:shw} considers the hydrostatic pressure gradient in a non-conservative form.
-As it will be shown, hydrostatic well balancing follows automatically also in a high-order finite element context with this formulation.